-This course building on the foundational knowledge provided in MAST 111, Administrative Skills for Medical Assistants I, will provide students with a more in-depth understanding of the administrative aspects of working in a medical office environment.
+This course builds on prior foundational knowledge to provide students with more in-depth understanding of the administrative aspects of working in a medical office environment.
 Students will learn the medical assistant's role in medical records management using paper and electronic formats.
-The course will provide an introduction to health insurance programs, health care coding and billing systems, medical office bookkeeping systems and banking services.
-Students will engage in job preparation activities such as: job search, completing applications, creating a resume, and mock interviews.
+The course provides an introduction to health care billing systems, medical office bookkeeping systems, and banking services.
+Prerequisites: MAST-112, MAST-113, MAST-114